andrebask/thesis/10 - chapter5.md

 }
 ```

-The core of the A-normalizer is the `bind` function, here called `normalizeName`. `normalizeName` creates a new context, then will visit the expression with this new context.
+The core of the A-normalizer is the `bind` function, already introduced in Chapter 3, here called `normalizeName`. `normalizeName` creates a new context, then it will visit the expression with this new context.
 If the passed expression is atomic (cannot be further normalized), like a literal or an identifier, the new context calls the old context with the expression as input.
 Otherwise it creates a new `let` expression, binds the expression to a new variable in the `let` (with `genLetDeclaration`), then replaces every occurrence of the expression in the code with a reference to the just created variable (with `context.invoke(new ReferenceExp(decl))`).

 ```java
 protected Expression normalizeName(Expression exp,